Quol04/Applications-dev/README.md

 ---

 ### Added some JavaScript for functionality/Interactivity
-For more interaction, a few lines of code were necessary.
+For more interaction, a few lines of JavaScript code were necessary.

 ### NOTES
 This is not complete yet, I am still working on it.